Can Roaches Jump Like Crickets? | Find The Answer Here

 Leaproaches – The Jumping Cockroaches

-Leaproaches are not categorized as household pests, they are usually found on the top of high altitude terrains with ample grass.
+Leaproaches are not categorized as household pests, they are usually found on the top of high altitude terrains with ample greenery around.

 So next time you see a cockroach, don’t immediately JUMP to the conclusion that it’s a Leaproach because I am pretty sure it’s not.

 Nonetheless, if you have ever spotted one before then comment below and share your experience with us!
 We can’t wait to hear from you!